TyrfingMjolnir/fmpxmlresult2LaTeX/README.md

 The newest amendments to this file was done in Berlin at dotfmp 2016

+Making your own LaTeX templates
+---
-I recommend making your template in this commercial application: https://compositorapp.com/ or the free application: TeXShop
+I recommend making your template in this commercial application: https://compositorapp.com/ or this application: https://pages.uoregon.edu/koch/texshop/obtaining.html for free.

 License
 =======